practicalmeteor/meteor-mcli/README.md

 ## Incentive

-To be able to reuse the same code of your meteor app in your command line programs, instead of having to create a separate node / npm code base with lot's of code duplication with your meteor app.
+To be able to reuse the same code of your meteor app in your command line programs, instead of having to create a separate node / npm code base with lot's of code duplicated from your meteor app.

 ## Quickstart